lamat1111/QuilibriumScripts/README.md

 3. Login to the old server and run this command.
 Change <NEW_SERVER_IP> with your new server IP and enter the new server password when requested.

-ATTENTION: The command will ovewrite any existing keys.yml and config.yml files in the target server with no confirmation.
 ```bash
 scp -f /root/ceremonyclient/node/.config/keys.yml /root/ceremonyclient/node/.config/config.yml root@<NEW_SERVER_IP>:/root/ceremonyclient/node/.config/
 ```
+ATTENTION: The command will ovewrite any existing keys.yml and config.yml files in the target server with no confirmation.

 The command will move your keys.yml and config.yml to new server.
-For this to work the node must already be installed in the new server and the .config folder be generated
+For this to work the node must already be installed in the new server and the .config folder be generated.

 ## Setup the Firewall and gRPC calls